 Annette Willson – a bit about me and what motivates me

 I’m a country girl born and raised in the Clare Valley.
-I have 4 brothers and sisters including a twin sister.
-Both my parents were Veterinarians and as a family, we all rode horses, went hunting, attended Pony Club, and participated in all and any sports on offer.
+I have 2 brothers and 2 sisters.
+Both my parents were Veterinarians, and as a family, we rode horses, went hunting, attended Pony Club, and participated in all and any sports on offer.
 Community, family, and friends contributed to and created the wonderful chaos we called childhood.

-I’ve never been one to sit back and wait for others and results are what motivate me.
-I have a huge passion for horses and a curious and inquiring mind.
-My dream and passion as a horse rider were to target team eventing selection and represent Australia at the Olympic Games.
+I’ve never been one to sit back and wait for others, and results are what motivate me.
+I have a strong passion for horses and a curious, inquisitive mind.
+My dream and passion as a horse rider was to target selection for the team eventing and represent Australia at the Olympic Games.

 The next bit really sucked….a back injury with severe nerve damage and chronic pain that changed my world!

-Off to the non-horsey surgeon who had no understanding of my passion or my dreams and goals.
+Off to the non-horsey surgeon who had no understanding of my passion, dreams, or goals.
 His advice was to “give up riding forever”!
-I was 21 years old for Christ’s sake – I had a dream, I had plans…this guy must be joking… I just had a sore back.
+I was 21 years old, for Christ’s sake – I had a dream, I had plans… this guy must be joking… I just had a sore back.

 I chose not to have the surgery and opted for time and healing.
-Teachers College was no longer an option and being the determined person I am, I chose to work my injury and situation into a positive outcome and perhaps resolve my own problem by studying Physiotherapy.
-I thought Physio could ultimately provide me with a better understanding of my injury via thorough and complete learning and the gaining of knowledge of anatomy and physiology.
+Teachers College was no longer an option, and, being the determined person I am, I chose to work through my injury and situation to a positive outcome and perhaps resolve my own problem by studying Physiotherapy.
+I thought Physio could ultimately provide me with a better understanding of my injury through a thorough study of anatomy and physiology.

-The healing process was a combination of pain management, time along protecting myself from more damage.
-Pain management included wearing a Back Brace and working for isolated muscle groups.
+The healing process was a combination of pain management, time, and protecting myself from more damage.
+Pain management included wearing a Back Brace and working on isolated muscle groups.
 The damage to my nerves was a long-term proposition and would require time and patience.
-Pain heals time rest cost, are all four-lettered words we all hate and I still use these today in my work.
+Pain heals with time; rest and cost are four-letter words we all hate, and I still use these in my work today.

-I managed to regroup by adopting the old adage – “If it’s going to be it’s up to me”!
+I managed to regroup by adopting the old adage – “If it’s going to be, it’s up to me”!
 An oldie but a goodie and oh-so true.
-Once I took this new determined attitude on board and with a positive and focused mind the dream of riding was alive again.
+Once I took this new, determined attitude on board and adopted a positive, focused mindset, the dream of riding was alive again.
 I plunged into my studies and applied the pain management theories to my riding and my posture!
-I could say right now the rest is history, but it was a long and difficult road ahead still…
+I could say that the rest is history right now, but it was still a long and difficult road ahead…

-I graduated as a Physiotherapist in 1987 and while I didn’t know it at the time, I had actually discovered my now famous “Core Crunch” Movement Pattern, helpful to not only horse riders but every upright being on this planet!
-I discoveredriding in an upright posture was better for my back, it was also better for my riding.
+I graduated as a Physiotherapist in 1987, and while I didn’t know it at the time, I had actually discovered my now-famous “Core Crunch” Movement Pattern, which is helpful not only to horse riders but to every upright being on this planet!
+I discovered

 Physiotherapy has given me the knowledge to develop my own training program to get me back to riding.
 I also started assessing teaching Riding Posture.
-I certainly created a skill and a sharp eye to identify Rider Posture problems, that is unique from other coaches and other riders.
-I believe the horse is only as good as the rider, so the rider needs training before the horse can be trained properly.
-This concept did not take off for years to come.
+I certainly developed a skill and a sharp eye for identifying Rider Posture problems, which sets me apart from other coaches and riders.
+I believe the horse is only as good as its rider, so the rider needs training before the horse can be properly trained.
+This concept did not take off for years.
 The feature of all lessons was (and is) the horse.

 Riding Instructors became more available and more trendy.
 I was offered instruction from local, state, and international instructors.
 I found the focus was always on the horse and never commented on my riding posture.
-I decided yet again I had to figure this out for myself.
+I decided, yet again, that I had to figure this out for myself.

-I continued to watch the top riders intently at every opportunity and studied their riding style.
-I also studied the bad ones and in my mind, I gave them a rider lesson.
-Some riders were beautiful to watch and were in harmony with their horse and others were not.
-I wanted to be in harmony not in hell.
+I continued to watch the top riders intently whenever I could and studied their riding style.
+I also studied the bad ones, and in my mind, I gave them a rider lesson.
+Some riders were beautiful to watch and in harmony with their horses, while others were not.
+I wanted to be in harmony, not in hell.

-I studied every rider examining the way they rode and how I wanted to ride myself.
+I studied every rider, examining how they rode and how I wanted to ride.
 I would get home from each event and copy what I had learned.
-I combined what I had seen with what I would learn from a lesson and my Physiotherapy knowledge, but comments like “keep your lower leg still”, “soften your hands”, “keep your shoulders back”, “relax through your back”, “squeeze gently”, “don’t bounce”, “lookup”, baffled me.
+I combined what I had seen with what I would learn from a lesson and my Physiotherapy knowledge, but comments like “keep your lower leg still”, “soften your hands”, “keep your shoulders back”, “relax through your back”, “squeeze gently”, “don’t bounce”, “look up”, baffled me.

 As I applied my own training out of the saddle (applied posture) and mimicked my mentors, I developed a better lower leg position with good stability and strength.
-I no longer used my hands for balance and my seat became quite useful.
+I no longer needed to use my hands for balance, and my seat became quite useful.

 My back pain also settled as I rode with less bounce.

-Each year my balance and posture developed, and my stability improved and became established.
+Each year, my balance and posture improved, and my stability became established.
 I progressed through to higher levels of competition with confidence and success.
 My (secret) goal was getting closer!

-My back pain was under control I was riding exceptionally well, my first 3DE event win and I had another exceptionally talented horse.
+My back pain was under control, I was riding exceptionally well, I won my first 3DE event, and I had another exceptionally talented horse.

-Well, as life goes, my relationship broke up my youngest son was diagnosed as intellectually disabled and I found myself single with three children under 5 years old.
+Well, as life goes, I had three small children my relationship broke up, my youngest son was diagnosed as intellectually disabled, and I found myself single with three children under 5 years old.
 My best-ever horse had to be sold to international buyers.

 I moved back to SA to be closer to my family, especially my mum.

-Working, and being a full-time carer for my son took up all my time my energy, and my money.
-My mother was a godsend and became my babysitter, strapper, and my savior.
+Working and being a full-time carer for my son took up all my time, my energy, and my money.
+My mother was a godsend and became my babysitter, strapper, and saviour.
 I started again with horses that had been given to me.
-One of these had the talent to go far and with luck and success, I finally achieved a spot on the SA Olympic Training Program.
+One of these had the talent to go far, and, with luck and success, I finally earned a spot in the SA Olympic Training Program.

 Being on this squad required commitment and my life was full I was not set up to leave my business, my home, and my children, and travel 3 hours for training camps.
 I just could not get there.

-Lots of tears and frustration and grief.
-My mother was my rock and she was as passionate about riding as I am.
-My mother always saw the positive in life so I reset my dream.
+Lots of tears, frustration, and grief.
+My mother was my rock, and she was as passionate about riding as I am.
+My mother always saw the positive in life, so I reset my dream.

-I thought of all the frustrations I had gone through in life and my training and how I could change that for others.
-I knew I could teach my style of riding to others.
+I thought of all the frustrations I had gone through in life, my training, and how I could change that for others.
+I knew I could teach my riding style to others.

 My new plan transferred from riding to rider training.

 I had that “Aha!” moment at Equitana in Melbourne in 2001 about how I could train riders.
-While watching a demonstration given by an Olympic dressage rider Anky Van Grunsven, I realized riding instructors only teach you about the horse.
+While watching a demonstration by Olympic dressage rider Anky Van Grunsven, I realised that riding instructors only teach you about the horse.
 There was nothing about the rider.
 Even at the elite level, there was no mention of the rider’s posture.

-I watched her instruct a number of riders whose horses were at various levels of their education.
-The riders Anky was instructing were very good riders; they were not beginners or novice riders.
-They were also riders who were experienced in riding a big, moving horse.
-I was impressed of course.
+I watched her instruct a number of riders whose horses were at various stages of training.
+The riders Anky was instructing were very good; they were not beginners or novices.
+They were also experienced riders on a big, moving horse.
+I was impressed, of course.
 She is a world champion rider and trainer.
-The lesson progressed and Anky suggested any one of us could ride her Olympic horse and get him to perform at her level.
+The lesson progressed, and Anky suggested any one of us could ride her Olympic horse and get him to perform at her level.

 This was my “Aha” moment.
-I suddenly saw how I could teach these riders and train them to ride with better stability, better balance, and symmetry, and apply independently isolated aids.
-I could see all the work I had done was valid and teachable to train riders to ride.
+I suddenly saw how I could teach these riders and train them to ride with greater stability, balance, and symmetry, and to apply independent, isolated aids.
+I could see that all the work I had done was valid and teachable for training riders.

 I disagreed totally with Ankys’ statement.
 Why?
-Because Anky is a natural rider with extreme talent and I’m not sure she understood her skills were not univ
+Because Anky is a natural rider with extreme talent, and I’m not sure she understood that her skills weren’t universal.

 I thought to myself, she could not teach any rider to ride her horse, but I could.
 At that instant, I knew my knowledge was what other riders and instructors did not have or maybe did not use.
 I knew then I could teach any rider to ride because I know rider biomechanics.
 Back in 2001, no one had even thought of rider biomechanics.

-By learning how to balance and use muscles individually and in pre-determined movement patterns and coordinate your posture, you can learn to ride better and more effectively and look good too.
-This must start out of the saddle though.
+By learning how to balance and use muscles individually and within predetermined movement patterns, and to coordinate your posture, you can ride better and more effectively, and look good too.
+This must start out of the saddle, though.

-Our posture and control of our muscles on the horse are essential to giving accurate, consistent aids.
+Our posture and muscle control on the horse are essential for giving accurate, consistent aids.
 The control and training of this skill cannot be achieved by riding only.
 How many lessons have you had only to repeat the same problems?

-I went back to University in 2002 and achieved a post-graduate degree in a Masters of Physiotherapy.
-My knowledge of anatomy and muscle movement patterns gave me a huge advantage over instructors, to teach riding posture and mechanics.
+I went back to University in 2002 and achieved a post-graduate degree in a Master’s of Physiotherapy.
+My knowledge of anatomy and muscle movement patterns gave me a huge advantage over instructors in teaching riding posture and mechanics.
 I developed a training program to train “independent isolation”.
-I believe a rider needs less focus on an independent deep seat and more focus on learning and training independent isolation of every body part.
+I believe a rider needs less focus on an independent deep seat and more focus on learning and training the independent isolation of every body part.

-I combined my passion for riding and applied my knowledge of physiotherapy and designed a series of exercises and muscle Movement Patterns to do just that – apply posture to riding.
+I combined my passion for riding with my knowledge of physiotherapy and designed a series of exercises and muscle Movement Patterns to do just that: apply posture to riding.
 It is purely a process of learning how to use your body.

-So why do we find it so difficult to stay balanced in the saddle at various pace especially the sitting trot?
-Instead of maintaining an upright posture and moving with the rhythm of the horse, many riders tend to bridge against the movement.
+So why do we find it so difficult to stay balanced in the saddle at various paces, especially the sitting trot?
+Instead of maintaining an upright posture and moving with the horse’s rhythm, many riders tend to bridge against the horse’s movement.
 They then squeeze themselves up out of the saddle and bounce.
-By learning how to coordinate your breathing and being aware of your muscle groups, you can move with the horse and appear to be still.
+By learning “how” to coordinate your breathing and being aware of your muscle groups, you can move with the horse and appear to be still.

 The isometric postural nature of riding makes stretching extremely important at the end of each day.
 Our resting posture becomes tight and stiff if we don’t stretch.
 The postures we use at work and play can all contribute to our posture on a horse.
 When sitting in a chair, how many times have you heard, “sit up straight” as it is good for your back?

-I train riders on how to use their core on-demand and use it for riding.
-I also rehabilitate injured riders or riders who have just had a baby or had a break from riding and need a complete rider program before they even step back into the saddle.
+I train riders on how to use their core on demand and use it for riding.
+I also rehabilitate injured riders, or those who have just had a baby or taken a break from riding and need a complete rider program before they even step back into the saddle.
 I had to retrain myself to ride after my serious back injury.
 I repeated the program after giving birth to my three children.
-I have done the hard yards and I can teach you the same program that got me back to riding and achieving my dreams as a rider.
+I have done the hard yards, and I can teach you the same program that got me back on the bike and helped me achieve my riding dreams.

 My Applied Posture Riding Program has been designed to teach functional core stability and independent muscle control.
 The pelvic tilt is an essential movement for horse riders.
 I teach this every day in my physiotherapy practice: to control back pain, neck pain, headaches, and other posture-related pain.
 Riding requires strength, flexibility, and coordination of individual movements.
 An independent seat is just that, independent of the other parts of the body.